Clock Auctions Augmented with Unreliable Advice: Clock Auctions Guaranteeing a Stronger Notion of Consistency

-The clock auction, named \textsc{FollowTheBindingBenchmark}, also alternates between uniformly raising the bids of the unpredicted and predicted bidders while maintaining a careful balance between the revenue from the predicted set and the welfare of the unpredicted set.
-However, to achieve \sconsistency, it requires that in every round, the revenue collected from the predicted set be at least \( \frac{1}{\alpha} \) of the rejected welfare of the unpredicted set plus the current revenue, i.e., the lower bound of the welfare of the predicted set.
+The clock auction defined in Mechanism \ref{alg:strong-consistency}, named \textsc{FollowTheBindingBenchmark}, also alternates between uniformly raising the bids of the unpredicted and predicted bidders while maintaining a careful balance between the revenue from the predicted set and the welfare of the unpredicted set.
+However, to achieve \sconsistency, it requires that in every round the revenue collected from the predicted set be at least \( \frac{1}{\alpha} \) of the rejected welfare of the unpredicted set plus the current revenue, i.e., the lower bound of the welfare of the predicted set.
 Unless this constraint is satisfied, the clock auction will continue raising the bids for the predicted set.
-Please see Mechanism~\ref{alg:strong-consistency} for a formal description.
+See Figure~\ref{fig:sconsistencyplot} for a demonstration of the asymptotic trade-off the mechanism obtains for different sizes of instances.

-As before, we assume that $\mathcal{F}$ is a set system where the predicted set is completely disjoint from all maximal unpredicted sets.
-This is without loss by Observation~\ref{lem:make-disjointc}.
+As before, we assume that $\mathcal{F}$ is a set system where the predicted set is completely disjoint from all maximal unpredicted sets; by Observation~\ref{lem:make-disjointc}, this is without loss of generality.
 We first prove the robustness guarantee.
 All the missing proofs can be found in Appendix \ref{app:stronger}.

-\subsubsection{Robustness Argument}
+\subsubsection{Robustness Argument.}

 To demonstrate that Mechanism \ref{alg:strong-consistency} achieves the desired robustness we consider two cases depending on whether or not the auction terminates by serving a subset of the predicted set or a subset of some unpredicted set.
 Since we assume that $\consistency < \robustness$ (and we will eventually show that our mechanism achieves social welfare within a $\consistency$-factor of the welfare in the predicted set), we show that our mechanism obtains welfare within a $\robustness$-factor of the best unpredicted set.
 Building toward this guarantee, we first prove a useful lemma regarding the total welfare lost from an unpredicted set.